AlphaWallet/alpha-wallet-android/README.md

 # Modules

 Each module has its own README.
-For example, to get started working with aWallet Android app please read app/README.md first (important).
+Please click the name of the module to go to the corrisponding README file.

 | [app](app/README.md) | lib | [dmz](dmz/README.md) | [desktop](desktop/README.md) |
 | --- | --- | --- | --- |